What is SIL (Supported Independent Living)?

 - Wheelchair accessible bathrooms and amenities

-- Smart technology eg. Touch and voice activation of lights, window coverings etc.
+- Provision for technology eg. Touch and voice activation of lights, window coverings etc.

 *Features will differ depending on the building and SDA provider